hplp/ai-hardware-project-posittune/README.md

 - We expect that the selected ML model (e.g., GPT-2) will exhibit varying sensitivities across layers and channels, enabling us to fine-tune quantization by adjusting posit configurations.
 This includes using the same total bitwidth with varying exponent bits or different total bitwidths altogether to achieve the best possible accuracy.
 - We expect that an automated algorithm for posit quantization will offer significant advantages and may advance the state of the art in LLM quantization by potentially outperforming integer and low-bitwidth floating-point quantization in certain applications.

+## Timeline:
-## Timeline:Evaluate Uniform Post-Training Quantization in various data format on GPT-2 (e.g., FP32, FP16, INT16, INT8, posit<8,1>, posit<8,0>, posit<6,1>)  11/4-11/10
+- Evaluate Uniform Post-Training Quantization in various data format on GPT-2 (e.g., FP32, FP16, INT16, INT8, posit<8,1>, posit<8,0>, posit<6,1>)  11/4-11/10
-Analyze Quantization Sensitivity by Layer/Channel 11/11-11/22
+- Analyze Quantization Sensitivity by Layer/Channel 11/11-11/22
-Develop a fine-tuning algorithm to find the best quantization scheme which balances the model accuracy and computation cost 11/23-11/29
+- Develop a fine-tuning algorithm to find the best quantization scheme which balances the model accuracy and computation cost 11/23-11/29
-(If time allows) Explore Hardware Development for Posit Arithmetic: Design an energy-efficient, versatile posit arithmetic unit with support for fused MAC operations and configurable bit precision, adaptable in total and regime bitwidth.
+- (If time allows) Explore Hardware Development for Posit Arithmetic: Design an energy-efficient, versatile posit arithmetic unit with support for fused MAC operations and configurable bit precision, adaptable in total and regime bitwidth.
 ![image](https://github.com/user-attachments/assets/c1e32d18-407b-4f33-80a3-d79625c49ea1)